michaelleeallen/dustjs-require/README.md

 	define(['dust!path/to/your/template/partial.dust'])

-You can configure the plugin to use whatever extension you from the config section above.
+You can configure the plugin to use your own extension from the config section above.
 The plugin will load the template, compile it, store it in dust.cache as:

 	dust.cache['path/to/your/template/partial']

  , and return the template name to your AMD module.
 Then you can render your templates via dust.render:

 	define(
 		[